Priyanka488/Js-apps/10 - fun with html canvas/README.md

 # Fun with HTML Canvas

-An effort to implement a small canvas using HTML and CSS.
+An effort to implement a small canvas using HTML and CSS and Vanilla-Js.

 # Demo of the app -